• Skip to content

 • taking turns when interacting

-• matching what they do with children’s development levels
+• matching what they do to their child’s development level

-• being warm and expressive when interacting with children.
+• being warm and expressive when interacting with their child.

-These techniques aim to improve children’s use of pivotal behaviours and support children’s development and learning.
+These techniques aim to improve a child’s use of pivotal behaviours and support their development and learning.

 Responsive teaching isn’t offered as a stand-alone program in Australia, so no information about cost is available.